JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ### Which Backtesting should I use?

-In order to correctly evaluate your model and feel comfortable with the metric obtained, it is very important to apply an appropriate backtesting strategy.
+To ensure an accurate evaluation of your model and gain confidence in its predictive performance on new data, it is critical to employ an appropriate backtesting strategy.

-A good knowledge of the use case is needed to choose it, as well as the computational resources and the time available between predictions.
-It determines when the model will be refitted and the prediction horizon
+To determine an appropriate strategy, factors such as use case characteristics, available computing resources, and time intervals between predictions must be considered.
+These factors determine when the model should be refitted and the prediction horizon that should be used.

-+ Prediction horizon: For example, if you need to predict the users of an app every Monday for the whole week, this will result in a 7 `steps` prediction in each iteration.
++ Prediction Horizon: Suppose you need to predict the users of an App every Monday for the entire week.
+In this case, each iteration would be a seven-step prediction representing the seven days of the week.

-+ Refit strategy: Following this example, at the end of the week, you will need to decide whether to refit the model.
++ Refit Strategy: Continuing with the example above, at the end of the week you need to decide whether or not to update the model.
+Training the model with additional data can improve its predictive ability, but it requires more time and computational resources, which may not always be readily available.
+A reasonable approach is to retrain the model when the error metric shows a consistent upward trend.
+This behavior can be effectively simulated using the backtesting framework.

-Check the [Backtesting user guide](https://skforecast.org/latest/user_guides/backtesting.html) for a code example.
+For a code example illustrating the backtesting process, refer to the [Backtesting user guide](https://skforecast.org/latest/user_guides/backtesting.html).